phphoebe/ECommerce-Database-Analysis/README.md

 ### Acknowledgement:
-The original database and ERD are owned by the instructor which are not publicly available here.
+This practice project is part of the [Advanced SQL + MySQL for Analytics & Business Intelligence](https://www.udemy.com/course/advanced-sql-mysql-for-analytics-business-intelligence/) course taught by John Pauler (Analytics Experts with Maven Analytics).
+The original dataset and and database ERD are owned by the instructor which are not publicly available here.